Projects

 Looking back, I wish I could've gotten the host-migration to work.
 I had the theory worked out but didn't have time.

-This project was an Abertay University Module and I recieved an A of 20 credits.
+This project was an Abertay University Module.
 I later help the class as a class helper in 4th year.